Wolvinny/fursuit-fan-controller/README.md

 The VCC and GND cables can come directly from the USB connection, they do not neccesarily need to be connected via the arduino, though both will work.

+When wired up, i recommend to not quickly switch the fan on and off.
+When starting up, the current of the fan can peak, so wait until it fully spooled up until you turn it off again.
+The transistor can handle it but in the long term it can heat up.

+None of this has been tested exstensively, so i do not have any idea yet about how hot it gets, how long it lasts, how reliable it is, etc...

 ### If you end up using my project, it would mean a lot if you could star it and [support me](https://kofi.wolvinny.dev).
 I spent a lot of time making this and optimising it for other people to read and use, even the smallest amount helps ne out, and i plan on making more fursuit-related projects in the future